The Lands: Geography

 Mount Fate

 Mount Fate is a lone mountain removed by some fifty miles from the Pillar Mountains.
 Its visage dominates the barren hills surrounding it.
-For several hundred years now it is rumoured to be the location of an underground maze devised and ruled by a Lich known only as The Castellan.
+For several hundred years now it is rumoured to be the location of an underground maze and menagerie devised and ruled by a Lich known as The Castellan.
 Nobody knows for sure who The Castellan once was but many suspect that he was Hakon - apprentice of the fabled Arch-Mage Mons Tara whose actions helped end the Age of Glory.
-As far as anyone knows the purpose of the Castellan is to challenge adventurers to face the dire tests and challenges of the maze so as to turn its survivors into a personal retinue of elite guards.
-Others however think that the maze is full of monsters and lethal puzzles simply because they are what interests this ancient and eccentric undead mage.
+Some say the purpose of the Castellan is to challenge adventurers to face the dire tests of the maze so as to turn its survivors into a personal retinue of elite guards.
+Others however think that the maze is full of startling monsters and lethal puzzles simply because they are what amuses this ancient and eccentric undead mage.

 The Great Ocean

 The Great Ocean is the only ocean known to The Lands even if others may exist.
-It coast is in the west of The Lands and extends from polar to tropical climes.
+It coast is in the west of The Lands and extends from icy to tropical climes.
+Clouds form along its coastline and tend to blow inland in an east to north-easterly direction.
 Its most noteworthy features are described herein...

 Bay of Farnorth

-A bay of the Great Ocean that connects to the Erimer Sea via a ten-to-fifteen mile long loch.
-This is a wild stormy bay rarely visited by ships of any kind.
-The Eriman fishers who have visited it report of seeing Selkie - seals that can assume human form - sitting on the rocks at low-tide.
+A bay of the Great Ocean that connects to the Erimer Sea via the Long Loch.
+This is a wild stormy bay rarely visited by any ships.
+Eriman fishing villagers there report of seeing Selkie - seals that can assume human form - sitting on the rocks at low-tide.

 Haven Island

 Haven Island is the coastal island on which is located the present-day capital of the Elvish Haven.
-The Elvish Navy is docked in a port on its landward side.
-It is an island of beautiful hills and woodland but it is often shrouded in mists on its ocean side.
+The Elvish Navy of sleek twin-hulled sailing vessels (inspired by twin-trunked trees) is docked in Velsena port on its landward side.
+It is an island of beautiful hills and woodland but it is often shrouded in mists.
+Furthermore much of its perimeter is protected by crumbling cliffs.

 Bay of Nar